langchain4j/langchain4j/docs/docs/integrations/embedding-stores/mongodb-atlas.md

 - 7.0.2
 - Later versions (including Release Candidates).

-You will also need an Atlas cluster deployed.
-MongoDB offers a free forever cluster that you can use to try out [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).
-Once you have a cluster, you can create a vector search index via the JSON Editor.
+To use Atlas Vector search, you need to have an Atlas deployment.
+MongoDB offers a free forever cluster that you can use for testing.
+See the [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started/) tutorial to learn more.
+Once you deploy a cluster, you can create a vector search index by using the index JSON editor.

 ## Maven Dependency